 Why did we choose a multi-congregational approach?

 The truth is that the local church doesn’t exist for itself.
-The church is meant to be all about Jesus and inviting other people into the life that He oers.
+The church is meant to be all about Jesus and inviting other people into the life that He offers.
 If we are truly committed to this, then it is incumbent upon us to embrace an organizational structure that best seeks to pursue it.
 We believe a multi-congregational approach does just that for these reasons.

 Following in the Footsteps of the Early Church